“A mother is a story.”

 Life changed overnight but I felt safe, secure, and protected.
 I couldn’t of picked a better man to introduce me to this wonderful journey.
 It’s been hard, stressful, and it’s never ending but it’s the best journey I’ve ever embarked.

 I grew up in split households, my dad was always away working so I was always around my mom, aunts, grandparents, and uncle.
 When I was a little girl I decided I never wanted children or marriage, not because it was terrible but because of personal fear and childhood trauma.
 However, life chose differently for me.

 My family members have all been a blessing, they all helped raise and guide me, and I can’t thank them enough for it all but I did resent them for a while.
 Some over reacted, some took it well, others panicked, and the rest just went to war with me.
 I was left picking sides and I chose the new family I had already created.

-Almost seven years later were still getting to know each other, I’m still learning about him, myself, my kids, motherhood, and just life in general but I picked the right guy to share all the chaos with.
+Almost seven years later we’re still getting to know each other, I’m still learning about our relationship, him, myself, our kids, motherhood, and just life in general, but I picked the right guy to share all the chaos with.
 You see, he has always seen in me what I don’t.
 He has helped me understand my motherly role during my darkest times and yes, we fight, argue, and from time to time I’m ready to kick him out but truth is, I would be a fool to let go of a man who has stopped at nothing for me.

 If I could go back I would tell my eighteen year old self all the pros and cons about motherhood at an early age and it makes me wonder if my decisions would of been any different….
-On my first Mother’s Day baby daddy and I found out baby number two was on the way and its been a crazy roller coaster since, but it’s my favorite.
+On my first Mother’s Day baby daddy and I found out baby number two was on the way and its been a crazy roller coaster since, but I wouldn’t change a thing.

 Teach!
 Learn!
 Enjoy!